thedunston/troublevent/README.md

 ## Setup

-This program uses Golang and the Viper module.
+This program uses Golang (v 1.16+) and the Viper module.
+Version 1.16+ is required to make use of the `go:embed` module which embeds the yaml file within the binary.

 You will need to download Go.